The Top Skills To Put on a Resume: Examples and Guide

 Resume Skills Sections FAQ

-Still have some doubts?
+Still have questions about how to write a resume that highlights your best skills?
+You’re not alone.
 Here are the answers to some of the most common questions people have about the best ways to include their skills on their resume.

 Start by carefully analyzing the job description and highlighting repeated keywords, tools, and competencies.
 Then cross-check these with your own experience.